Anyline/mobile-ocr-documentation-anyline/source/index.md

 <a name="barcodeModule"> </a>
 ## Barcode

-With the Anyline-Barcode-Module 16 different kinds of bar- and qr-codes can be scanned.
-The result will simply be a *String* representation of the code.
+With the Anyline Barcode-Module 16 different kinds of bar- and QR-codes can be scanned.
+The result will simply be a *string* representation of the code.

 #### Restrictions for the Barcode-Module Config:
-- Flash mode "auto" is not (yet) supported.
+- Flash mode *auto* is not (yet) supported.

 #### Available Barcode Formats: